Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC;
 ```
 ### 7.Determine the distribution of orders by hour of the day.
+Give the insights that in which time of the day most of the people come to order and eat pizzas.
 ``` sql
 # indicates in which hour of the day most of the customers coming to the store
 SELECT